Space Group Symmetry of Chiral Fe-deficient van der Waals Magnet $\text{Fe}_{\text{3-x}}\text{GeTe}_{\text{2}}$ Probed by Convergent Beam Electron Diffraction: Introduction

 The existence of N\'eel-type skyrmions in bulk $\text{Fe}_{\text{3-x}}\text{GeTe}_{\text{2}}$ \cite{Chakraborty22} and their possible manipulation via electric current pulses predestines this material system as prominent building blocks for spintronic devices~\cite{LeonBrito16, Lopes21, Eom23}.
-Here literature offers different mechanism for the existence of N\'eel-type skyrmions in this nominally centrosymmetric system.
+Here, literature offers different mechanism for the existence of N\'eel-type skyrmions in this nominally centrosymmetric system.
 Xu et al. argue that specific forms of fourth-order interaction can stabilize skyrmions even in centrosymmetric $\text{Fe}_{\text{3-x}}\text{GeTe}_{\text{2}}$~\cite{Xu22}.
-A second possible mechanism is the breaking of inversion symmetry of the high-symmetry phase (point group $6/mmm$) to non-centrosymmetric point groups of type $C_{6v}$ ($6mm$), $C_{3v}$ ($3m$), or $C_{2v}$ ($mm2$) allowing for a sizable antisymmetric exchange (Dzyaloshinkii-Moriya) interaction (DMI)~\cite{Birch22} that favors N\'eel-type spin modulations.
-Indeed, Chakraborty et al. proposed the non-centrosymmetric trigonal $P3m1$ (No.156)~\cite{Chakraborty22} space group (point group symmetry $3m$) as proper symmetry of $\text{Fe}_{\text{2.9}}\text{GeTe}_{\text{2}}$, by analyzing x-ray diffraction data.
-We note that this space group involves breaking a rather large number of symmetries of the high-symmetry phase (which was necessary in the above study to facilitate the existence of certain diffraction orders) and is not reachable through a continuous (second order) phase transition from the high-symmetry phase (i.e., the symmetry breaking distortion does not transform according to an irreducible representation of $P6_3/mmc$) rendering it energetically more costly~\cite{Franzen74, PerezMato81}.
+A second possible mechanism is the breaking of inversion symmetry of the high-symmetry phase (point group $6/mmm$) to non-centrosymmetric point groups of type $C_{6v}$ ($6mm$), $C_{3v}$ ($3m$), or $C_{2v}$ ($mm2$) allowing for a non-zero antisymmetric exchange (Dzyaloshinkii-Moriya) interaction (DMI)~\cite{Birch22} that favors N\'eel-type spin modulations.
+Indeed, Chakraborty et al. proposed the non-centrosymmetric trigonal $P3m1$ (No.156)~\cite{Chakraborty22} space group (point group symmetry $3m$) as proper symmetry of $\text{Fe}_{\text{3-x}}\text{GeTe}_{\text{2}}$, by analyzing x-ray diffraction data.
+We note that this space group involves breaking a rather large number of symmetries of the high-symmetry phase and is not reachable through a continuous (second order) phase transition from the high-symmetry phase (i.e., the symmetry breaking distortion does not transform according to an irreducible representation of $P6_3/mmc$) rendering it energetically more costly~\cite{Franzen74, PerezMato81}.
 Consequently, the natural question arises whether there is a minimal inversion symmetry breaking leading to a (maximal) subgroup of the high symmetry $P6_3/mmc$ space group that would fulfill the prerequisite for hosting N\'eel skyrmions and be compatible with a continuous (Landau-type) phase transition~\cite{PerezMato81, Franzen74}?
 Such as higher symmetric non-centrosymmetric phase may exist as a metastable phase or due to inhomogeneous doping and disorder in the Fe-deficit systems, therefore not appearing in previous studies.